WileTheCoyote/Finding-Quality-Shots-In-The-NBA/README.md

 terms if we, as a team, taking higher quality shots than our opponent we should win most nights.
 But to do so, we have to dissect the makings of a shot and find out, on average, what makes one better than another.

-Look at nbaShotQuality.PDF to see the method and findings for the project
+Look at nbaShotQuality.PDF to see the full write up for this project